Galaxy: Formation

 Once protogalaxies began to form and contract, the first halo stars, called Population III stars, appeared within them.
 These were composed of primordial gas, almost entirely of hydrogen and helium.

 Emission from the first stars heats the remaining gas helping to trigger additional star formation; the ultraviolet light emission from the first generation of stars re-ionized the surrounding neutral hydrogen in expanding spheres eventually reaching the entire universe, an event called reionization.
 The most massive stars collapse in violent supernova explosions releasing heavy elements ("metals") into the interstellar medium.
 This metal content is incorporated into population II stars.

 Theoretical models for early galaxy formation have been verified and informed by a large number and variety of sophisticated astronomical observations.
-The photometric observations generally need spectroscopic confirmation due the large number mechanisms that can introduce systematic errors.
+The photometric observations generally need spectroscopic confirmation due to the large number mechanisms that can introduce systematic errors.
 For example, a high redshift (z ~ 16) photometric observation by James Webb Space Telescope (JWST) was later corrected to be closer to z ~ 5.

 Nevertheless, confirmed observations from the JWST and other observatories are accumulating, allowing systematic comparison of early galaxies to predictions of theory.

 Evidence for individual Population III stars in early galaxies is even more challenging.
 Even seemingly confirmed spectroscopic evidence may turn out to have other origins.
 For example, astronomers reported He_{II} emission evidence for Population III stars in the Cosmos Redshift 7 galaxy, with a redshift value of 6.60.
 Subsequent observations found metallic emission lines, O_{III}, inconsistent with an early-galaxy star.